Sriracha prices soar amid ongoing supply shortage linked to droughts

 The company announced a “a shortage of chili pepper inventory” back in 2020, and said last year that weather conditions were affecting quality and sparking an even “more severe” shortage.

-The company is based in Irwindale, Calif., and reportedly supplied by chili pepper farms in California, New Mexico and Mexico, areas that have faced drought in recent years.
+The company is based in Irwindale, Calif., and is reportedly supplied by chili pepper farms in California, New Mexico and Mexico — areas that have faced drought in recent years.

 CBS News reported Thursday that a Huy Fong spokesperson said the company has recently resumed limited production, but is still facing “a shortage of raw material” and has “no estimations of when supply will increase.”